Wally Edwards

-Walter John Edwards (born 23 December 1949) is an Australian former cricketer who played in three Test matches and one One Day International in 1974 and 1975.
+Walter John Edwards (born 23 December 1949) is an Australian businessman and former cricketer based in Perth, Western Australia.
+He played in three Test matches and one One Day International in 1974 and 1975.
+He was the founder and owner of Holman Industries, from 1966 until its sale in 2024.

+Early life and education

+Walter John Edwards was born in Subiaco, Western Australia, on 23 December 1949.

+Cricket

+Edwards played in three Test matches and one One Day International in 1974 and 1975.

-He has maintained his links with Australian cricket since retirement, being the vice-president of the Western Australian Cricket Association since 2000 (receiving life membership in 2002) as well as being on the board of Cricket Australia for the past 11 years.
+After retirement, he maintained his links with Australian cricket, as vice-president of the Western Australian Cricket Association from 2000 (receiving life membership in 2002) as well as being on the board of Cricket Australia.
 He was elected chairman of Cricket Australia in 2011 serving until his resignation in 2015.
 He was replaced as chairman by David Peever.

-Outside cricket
+Business

-Outside of cricket, Edwards owns Holman Industries, a company that manufactures irrigation products.
+Edwards founded Holman Industries in 1966, a company that focused on irrigation products.

+The company became particularly successful after it targeted the DIY market in garden watering systems in the early 1990s.

+It later expanded its range to include lighting, garden décor, and plumbing fittings.
+The company was sold to Reliance Worldwide Corporation in February 2024, but Edwards agreed to stay on for two years.